 New Steerable offers a foldable construction that is ideal for anyone recovering from injury or surgery.
 The unit comes with a steering column that can be folded down for transport, and the height of the seat and the handles can also be adjusted to fit your needs.

 This model has a sturdy frame and a one-hand braking system that provides extra safety for the user.
+A basket is included so you don’t have to use a backpack or carry a bag.

 Easy to assemble, this model has 8” wheels and has a high user capacity of 330 pounds.
 And the company has managed to keep it approximately 23 pounds in weight despite being able to hold higher user weights.